Last updated on December 15, 2022

 Mission Briefing | Illustration by Matt Stewart

-As a treat for all the commander fans, today I present you with the best surveil deck I could find featuring the already mentioned Lazav, the Multifarious:
+As a treat for all the Commander fans, today I present you with the best surveil deck I could find featuring the already mentioned Lazav, the Multifarious:

-This is a combo control deck that aims to reanimate big creatures and put them into the battlefield or just make a copy of them with Lazav.
+This is a combo control deck that aims to reanimate big creatures and put them onto the battlefield or just make a copy of them with Lazav.
 The primary strategy is to blink cards like Sphinx of Uthuun and Rune-Scarred Demon with the help of Conjurer's Closet.

 It’s a fun deck to play, and I highly recommend it if you want to run a nongreen reanimator deck.